-Suede was one of those places that’s been on my radar for quite sometime – actually since it’s initial opening in November of 2014.
+Suede was one of those places that have been on my radar for quite some time – actually since it’s initial opening in November of 2014.
 A few months ago during one of my evening wanderings for a place to dine – I decided why not.
 I sat at the bar with the intent of mingling a bit.
 The bartender handed me a menu and I ordered a glass of Pinot Noir.
-I sipped my wine as I studied the menu and chatted with whomever sat beside me (you can really get a feel for the place by chatting it up with strangers especially the ones who visited before).
+I sipped my wine as I studied the menu and chatted with whoever sat beside me (you can really get a feel for the place by chatting it up with strangers especially the ones who visited before).

 Fast forward to September 6th, in an attempt to salvage our date night that we’ve blown off for the last four months – hubby and I decided dinner was a fabulous idea.
 As we slowly got dressed I suggested we invite my sister in law, only to find out that she had reservations with friends at Suede and suggested we join her.
 I was excited, FINALLY able to experience Suede again.

 Suede is located in the East Flatbush section of Brooklyn, an area where many of us may not venture – we are often eager to go downtown Brooklyn to dine and often miss the diamond in the rough.
 Brooklyn is filled with Caribbean restaurants after all Caribbean people are a large part of Brooklyn’s population and while many offer delectable dishes, most are set up as taking out spots.
 Located on a strip that comprises mostly residential properties and sitting opposite to a tire shop don’t be discouraged because you’ll be in a different place in just a few seconds :).